jadecobra/python_tdd_exercises/source/index.rst

   - ValueError_

 *****************************************************************************
-How can I use this book?
+how can I use this book?
 *****************************************************************************

 You can choose how you go through the chapters by starting with what you like.